MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 # Set up your team targeting hierarchy

 To create a hierarchy of teams that can be used by your organization to publish content to a large set of teams, you need to set up your team targeting schema.
-The schema defines how all the teams in your hierarchy are related to each other, and the attributes that can be used to filter your teams.
+The schema defines how all the teams in your hierarchy are related to each other and the attributes that can be used to filter your teams.
 After you create the schema, you upload it to Teams and the hierarchy is applied throughout your organization.
 After the schema is uploaded, apps within the Teams client can use it.

 > [!IMPORTANT]
 > You won't see a hierarchy of teams when you're browsing teams or channels within them.
 To see the hierarchy of teams, you need to use an app that supports it.
 For the initial release, only the Tasks app supports hierarchical teams.
-The remainder of this article discusses setting up a team hierarchy in the context of publishing tasks.
+The remainder of this article discusses setting up a team hierarchy in the context of publishing tasks to recipient teams.

+Here's an example of how the hierarchy is represented in the Tasks app in Teams.
+After task lists are created, the publishing team must select the recipient teams to send (publish) the task lists to.
+When selecting teams, the publishing team can filter by hierarchy, by attributes, or a combination of both.<br><br>

+PLACEHOLDER FOR SCREENSHOT

 ## Plan your hierarchy

 Before you create the schema that defines your hierarchy, you need to do some planning and decide how you want to shape your organization.
 This includes deciding which organizational groups need to publish tasks to other groups.
 Each node in the hierarchy represents a working group or group of groups.
 Nodes at the bottom of the hierarchy (those without children) are teams that can receive tasks while other nodes (parents) are organizational groups with permission to publish tasks downward.
+A team can only be represented one time in the hierarchy.

-For example, in the following hierarchy, Recall, Retail Communications, and HR, can publish tasks to every bottom node in the hierarchy, whereas North East Zone can only publish tasks to New York Store and Boston Store.
+For example, in the following hierarchy, Recall, Retail Communications, and HR, can publish tasks to every bottom node (team) in the hierarchy, whereas North East Zone can only publish tasks to the New York Store and Boston Store teams.
 This hierarchy allows the Recall, Retail Communications, and HR groups to publish tasks that apply to the entire company, such as benefits information or messages from the CEO.
-North East Zone can publish tasks, such as personnel scheduling, weather information, and so on, only to the New York and Boston stores.
+North East Zone can publish tasks, such as personnel scheduling, weather information, and so on, only to the New York Store and Boston Store teams.

 ![Team hierarchical example](../media/team-targeting-schema-example.png)

 ## Create your hierarchy

 The schema that defines your hierarchy is based on a comma-separated values (CSV) file.
 Each row in the CSV file corresponds to one node within the hierarchy of teams.
 Each row contains information that names the node within the hierarchy, optionally links it to a team, and includes attributes that can be used to filter teams in apps that support it.

 You can also define buckets, which are categories that the publishing team can use to organize content sent to recipient teams to make it easier to view, sort, and focus on relevant content.

 ### Add required columns